-We are delighted to provide the details of the UNESCO International Conference on Learning Cities, to be held in Beijing from 21–23 October 2013.
+We are delighted to provide the details of the UNESCO International Conference on Learning Cities(link is external), to be held in Beijing from 21–23 October 2013.
 PASCAL is a collaborating partner of the programme, and PASCAL Director, Professor Michael Osborne will be a plenary panellist, presenting on the topic of The role of research and collaboration in promoting the learning city.
 One of his fellow panellist will be PASCAL Associate, Ron Faris, who will speak on the subject of Assessment of learning cites/regions.

 PASCAL associate, Professor Norman Longworth will provide an introduction to the draft Beijing Declaration on Building Learning Cities and the general rapporteur for the conference is another PASCAL Associate, Professor Shirley Walters.